 We deliver high quality, independent science services to the European Research Area.

-We possess pre-eminent science administration and project management skills that are non-domain specific.
+We possess strong science administration and project management skills that are non-domain specific.

-We have direct access to a 42-year knowledge base - ESF has managed over 2,000 world-class science programmes and networks in 30 countries.
+We have direct access to a 45-year knowledge base: ESF has managed over 2,000 world-class science programmes and networks in 30 countries.

-We are an international, multilingual, highly-qualified and dynamic team.
+We are proud to have an international, multilingual and highly-qualified team.

-We are connected to a global network of over 300,000 scientists from 186 countries: international academics, science policy experts and key decision-makers.
+We are connected to a global network of over 300,000 scientific stakeholders (academics, researchers, expert reviewers, policy experts and key decision-makers) coming from 186 countries.

 We deliver tailored solutions to fit your specific needs, processes, and environment - no matter what stage your project is at.